Jahans3/use-simple-state/README.md

 );
 ```

-Has two optional props: `mapState` and `mapDispatch`.
+Has three optional props: `mapState`, `mapDispatch` and `ConnectStateComponent`.
 Use of `mapState` is strongly encouraged so that each consumer only
 subscribes to specific changes in the state.
 If no `mapState` is passed, your consumer will re-render on every single state change.

 The following props are identical to those of `useSimpleState`.